 with embedded spines, but better there than in our hides.
 We

-piled up the gree cholla and some brush and made a bonfire.
+piled up the green cholla and some brush and made a bonfire.
 It

 smelled like roasting chilies.

-We got a well drilled and it hit water at 260 feet.
+Our new well hit water at 260 feet.
 It gave

 us 12 gallons per minute of the most delicious water we'd ever